Want to keep your mind as sharp as possible? Tend to your belly.

 - High fructose corn syrup.
 Look for these in breads, yogurts or condiments and avoid them.

 - Excess calories.
-Too many pounds on your body will make it less efficient, impacting blood flow to your brain.
+Too many pounds will make your body less efficient, impacting blood flow to your brain.
 So pay attention to hunger cues and eat mindfully for your body and mind.

 Fish is high in omega-3 fatty acids, which aid in the structure of the brain cell membrane and reduce inflammatory processes linked with cognitive decline.
 They are considered feel-good fats because they have been shown to influence mood and ward off depression.
 Not a fan of fish?
-Consider talking to your doctor about adding an omega-3 supplement containing EPA and DHA.
+Consider talking to your doctor about adding an omega-3 supplement.

 4. Flaxseeds or chia seeds

-These contain alpha-linolenic acid, or ALA, which can help promote healthy brain development and heart health.
+These contain alpha-linolenic acid, which can help promote healthy brain development and heart health.
 Aim for five servings of these each week.

 5. Coffee or tea